 Cover the potatoes in a large bowl filled with cold water.
 This will keep them from turning brown.

 Step 2 – Make The Béchamel Sauce

 Add the butter to a large saucepan.
 Add the onion and cook on medium-low heat until they begin to caramelize.

 Add the garlic and sauté for a few minutes until the garlic is fragrant.

 Sprinkle the onion mixture with the flour and cook over medium-high heat until the flour bubbles and thickens slightly.
 You don’t want the flour to brown.

 Add the heavy cream.
-You want to add in a small amount at first and whisk until smooth.
+You want to add a small amount and whisk until smooth.
 Continue to add the cream a small amount at a time, whisking thoroughly between each addition to ensure that the béchamel sauce stays smooth and creamy.